Multinational Battle Group Celebrates BPTA Day

-U.S. Army 2nd Lt.
-Logan Mackes, a platoon leader assigned to Alpha “Assassin” Company, 91st Brigade Engineer Battalion, 1st Armored Brigade Combat Team, 1st Cavalry Division, shares his experience during the celebration of BPTA Day at Bemowo Piskie Training Area, Poland, Sept.
+U.S. Army Staff Sgt.
+Logan Parell, a M1A2 System Enhanced Package V3 Abrams Main Battle Tank crewman assigned to Alpha “Aces” Company, 2nd Battalion, 12th Cavalry Regiment, 1st Armored Brigade Combat Team, 1st Cavalry Division, shares his experience during the celebration of BPTA Day at Bemowo Piskie Training Area, Poland, Sept.
 6, 2024.
-BPTA inherited the traditions of the 5th Zaslavian Uhlan Regiment who fought against the German military in Sept.
-1939 at Drygaly, Biala Piska.
+BPTA inherited the traditions of the 5th Zaslavian Uhlan Regiment, which fought against the German military in September 1939 at Drygaly, Biala Piska.
 The tradition honors BPTA’s connection with its local community.
 The 1st Cavalry Division and Task Force Pegasus recognize the importance of connecting with local communities throughout Europe.
 Through community engagements, they continue to strengthen the bonds between local communities, assuring NATO allies of the partnership and cooperation.
 (U.S. Army video by Spc.
 Brett Thompson)

 |Date Taken: